wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 `foreach` method.
 Whether it prints the element or how it prints the element is not part of the contract.

 So "Enumerator" was a right name.
-It correctly describes the purpose of the object, that is, *"it enumerates fields"*, nothing more.
+It correctly describes the role of the object in a `scanObject` invocation, that is, *"it enumerates fields"*, nothing more.
 That's all what `Scanning.scanObject` need to care about.
 It passes each field to the callback, and that's it.
-It should not assume what that callback object is.
+It should not assume what that callback object does to each edge.
 Whether it is a `TraceLocal` or an RC operation is beyond its obligation.

 "TraceStep" was wrong.
 "TransitiveClosure" was also wrong.
 Neither of them is what `Scanning.scanObject` cares about.